Raspberry Beret: Music video

-The video for the song was filmed on June 5, 1985 at S.I.R. in Los Angeles.
+The video for the song was filmed on June 5, 1985, at S.I.R. in Los Angeles.
 It was directed primarily by Prince, with animation created by Colossal Pictures co-founder Drew Takahashi.
 It combines footage of Prince & The Revolution performing the song surrounded by dancers and overlaid with various animations.
 The video uses an extended version of the song with a longer intro.
 Guitarist Pat Smear of Germs and Foo Fighters fame, appears as one of the background dancers in the video but, according to bandmate Dave Grohl, he was nearly fired.
 In the 2010 book I Want My MTV, Grohl elaborates further: "everyone has to do a synchronized dance.
 Pat [couldn’t] dance so they sent him home[...]
 Prince whispers in the bodyguard's ear.
 The bodyguard says, "You can stay.
 He likes your hair."
 It also features the debut of actress Jackie Swanson who hands Prince his guitar.

 In the same book, producer Simon Fields also recalled production on the video: "For 'Raspberry Beret', we filmed a whole video, then Prince got a Japanese animator to do a completely different video and we mashed the two up."

-In an interview with Prince’s hair stylist Earl Jones, he stated that Prince damaged his hair so badly prior to the Raspberry Beret video that "the hairstyle [in the video] was literally all I could do with it."
+Prince's hair stylist Earl Jones stated in an interview that Prince damaged his hair so badly prior to the video that "the hairstyle [in the video] was literally all I could do with it."